VedadCausevic/project1/README.md

 # Route Planning Project

-This repo contains the starter code for the Route Planning project.
+This project implements an A* route planner given OpenStreetMap in C++, similar to what is used on professional router planners like Google Maps.

+It calculates and visualizes the shortest path between two points on the map.
+The user enters two 2D coordinates and the path is drawn using the io2d library as shown below:

 <img src="map.png" width="600" height="450" />

-## Cloning
+## Initial Repository

+As a starting point initial repository provided by Udacity was used.
-When cloning this project, be sure to use the `--recurse-submodules` flag.
+For cloning it, be sure to use the `--recurse-submodules` flag.
 Using HTTPS:
 ```
 git clone https://github.com/udacity/CppND-Route-Planning-Project.git --recurse-submodules
 ```